YashGaur000/Face_detection_w-opencv/README.md

 This program contains code for face detection, shape of face detection, a funny face code (a circle will come on your face) to detect your face area.

-Use this repo to get a better understanding about face detection.
+Use this repo to get a better understanding about face detection and enhance your knowledge.

 Thank you so much to go through this.